kpingul/foodWidget/README.md

 #Installation

-Food Widget can be installed simply by:
+The app can be installed simply by:

 <ul>
   <li>Cloning this repo</li>